henrytseng/angular-state-router/README.md

 	angular.module('myApp')
 	  .controller(function($scope, $state) {

 	    $scope.buttonClick = function() {

+	      // Update
 	      $state.change('products.catalogs.items.variations', {
 	        item: '423',
 	        catalog: 'e534',
 	        variation: '320902'
 	      });

 	    };

 	  });

 ### Initialization

-Initialization occurs when the application is kickedstarted.
+Initialization occurs when the application is kicked-started.
 This is why it is *often* important to define all possible deep linked states during the **configuration phase**.

 An initialization `'init'` event is emitted from the StateRouter.